 Whatever the conclusion, if you want to let go of the way you feel, you have to allow yourself to actually feel it.
 Even just temporarily.

-Click here for a step by step guide on how to feel your emotions.
-That’s right, we wrote a whole blog post about it because it’s such a big deal!
-And this isn’t about dwelling, it’s just about recognising, feeling, then freeing.
+But just to be clear – this isn’t about dwelling.
+It’s just about recognising, feeling, then freeing.
 It’s an empowering process and is really as short or long as you want or need it to be.

 PAUSE: Important Point